Hearing Loss By the Numbers

 If you are a youth orchestra coach/leader/teacher, check out the situation in your class or ensemble.
 Many teenagers are not apt to worry about hearing loss, and your assistance could make a big difference.
 Also, avoid always use in-ear headphones, which are more damaging long term to your hearing depending on the frequency and volume of music/sound listened to.

-One last excellent point that trombonist Chris Wolf pointed out to me, is that many musicians deal with something called the occlusion effect when earplugs are in, meaning that the sounds are perceived as booming, and difficult to perceive in context.
+One last excellent point that my friend trombonist Chris Wolf pointed out to me, is that many musicians deal with something called the occlusion effect when earplugs are in, meaning that the sounds are perceived as booming, and difficult to perceive in context.
 Many of my friends who don't use earplugs say that they can't hear their section or intonation well, but just can hear their breath (especially wind players).
 It seems as though hearing specialists have addressed this issue in the context of hearing aids, but I wonder if it's something that audiologists are looking at for musicians, especially those who play wind instruments.
 If any of you have any experience with resolving this issue or know of a brand of earplug that addresses this, let me know!